chef/chef-web-docs/chef_master/source/api_compliance.rst

    $ zip -r /tmp/newprofile.zip profile_directory

-or it may be created from the context menus in the Microsoft Windows and/or Mac OS X graphical user interfaces.
+or it may be created from the context menus in the Microsoft Windows and/or macOS graphical user interfaces.

 **Request**